dotnet/docs/docs/ai/quickstarts/includes/prerequisites-azure-openai.md

 - An Azure subscription - [Create one for free](https://azure.microsoft.com/free)
 - Azure Developer CLI - [Install or update the Azure Developer CLI](/azure/developer/azure-developer-cli/install-azd)
 - Access to [Azure OpenAI service](/azure/ai-services/openai/overview#how-do-i-get-access-to-azure-openai).
 - On Windows, PowerShell `v7+` is required.
 To validate your version, run `pwsh` in a terminal.
-It should returns the current version.
+It should return the current version.
 If it returns an error, execute the following command: `dotnet tool update --global PowerShell`.

 ## Deploy the Azure resources